Orange County Dog Bite Lawyers

 - Law Enforcement Dogs — If a dog bite occurs while a law enforcement dog is on duty, the officer and their department are usually protected from liability unless the dog was used improperly or the use of force was excessive.

-- Assumption Of Risk — In cases where the victim knowingly took the risk of being bitten, like a veterinarian treating the dog, strict liability does not apply.
+- Assumption of Risk — In cases where the victim knowingly took the risk of being bitten, like a veterinarian treating the dog, strict liability does not apply.
 The owner might still be liable under negligence if they failed to inform the vet of the dog’s aggressive behavior.

 - Partial Fault — If the victim was partially at fault, such as provoking the dog, the court might reduce the compensation proportionately to the victim’s responsibility.